K0toulas/OpenPerfML/README.md

 **Cross Platform Performance Feature Extraction Toolkit for Machine & Deep Learning**

 OpenPerfML is an **open-source C-based toolkit** designed to monitor and extract low level system performance metrics across diverse platforms.
-It empowers the research and developer community to collect fine grained performance features for **machine learning, deep learning and systems analytics**.

 > **NOTE:** This project is currently under active development and will be updated periodically.
 > Feel free to **modify, adapt, and extend** the codebase to your needs.